microsoft/Ironclad/ironfleet/README.md

 # Setup

 To use Ironfleet, you'll need the following tools:
-  * .NET 5.0 SDK (available at `https://dotnet.microsoft.com/download`)
+  * .NET 6.0 SDK (available at `https://dotnet.microsoft.com/download`)
   * Dafny v3.4.0 (verifier, available at `https://github.com/dafny-lang/dafny`)
   * python 2 or 3 (needed for running scons)
   * scons (installable by running `pip install scons`)

-The instructions below have been tested using Windows 10, macOS Catalina, and Ubuntu 20.04.
+The instructions below have been tested using Windows 10 and 11, macOS Catalina, and Ubuntu 20.04.
 They should also work for other platforms Dafny and .NET support, such as Ubuntu 16.04 and Debian.
-On Windows, they work with at least the following shells: Command Prompt, Windows PowerShell, and Cygwin mintty.
+On Windows, they work with at least the following shells: Command Prompt, Windows PowerShell, Cygwin mintty, and Ubuntu 20.04 on Windows Subsystem for Linux.

 # Verification and Compilation